cmurphy8262/AI_Final/README.md

 By Dominic Cork and Connor Murphy

 ## Overview
-This project implements a simple Automatic Speech Recognition (known as an ASR) system using Hidden Markov Models (HMMs).
-The system is trained and tested using the Google Speech Commands dataset, and it has the ability to recognize spoken keywords based on extracted audio features.
+This project implements a simple Automatic Speech Recognition (ASR) system using Hidden Markov Models (HMMs).
+The system is trained and tested using the Google Speech Commands dataset, and it can recognize spoken keywords based on extracted audio features.

 ## Setup